Developing the tools to map and measure urban liveability across Australia – Phase 1

 - Visualise the indicators within a specific area such as where people live

 - Compare the liveability of an area for each of the liveability domains.

-In consultation with external stakeholders, the project team is developing a national database of indicators for the liveability domains of walkability, transport, public open space, food environment, alcohol environment, housing affordability and employment.
+In consultation with external stakeholders, the project team developed a national database of indicators for the liveability domains of walkability, transport, public open space, food environment, alcohol environment, housing affordability and employment.

-The project team is consulting with external stakeholders and making the national database available to them through an online portal.
+The project team consulted with external stakeholders, making the national database available to them through an online portal.
 Stakeholders will be able to upload individual addresses into the portal, and download the matching liveability indicators for each address.
-User feedback on the portal will help the project team plan the future direction of this key tool for analysing and visualising indicators spatially, before the tool is made available for wider use.
+Continual user feedback on the portal will help the project team plan the future direction of this key tool for analysing and visualising indicators spatially, before the tool is made available for wider use.

 The team will also link national population health data to the liveability indicators in the database.
 This will allow new insights into the relationship between liveability measures and health outcomes, such as between walkability levels and body mass index.
-National health data will be drawn from the national surveys, AusDiab, and Ten to Men.
-They will also link the data to the 45 And Up Study.
+National health data was drawn from the national AusDiab and Ten to Men surveys, with data also linked to the 45 And Up Study.

 - Further evidence that shows why health outcomes might vary in different locations

 - Tools to ensure the current indicators are used and useful, including a national database and online portal.